The Mickey Mouse Club

 The Mickey Mouse Club is an American variety television show that aired intermittently from 1955 to 1996 and briefly returned to social media in 2017.
 Created by Walt Disney and produced by Walt Disney Productions, the program was first televised for four seasons, from 1955 to 1959, by ABC.
 This original run featured a regular, but ever-changing cast of mostly child, tween or teen performers.
 ABC broadcast reruns weekday afternoons during the 1958–1959 season, airing right after American Bandstand.
 The show was revived three times after its initial 1955–1959 run on ABC, first from 1977 to 1979 for first-run syndication as The New Mickey Mouse Club, then from 1989 to 1996 as The All-New Mickey Mouse Club (also known to fans as MMC from 1993 to 1996) airing on Disney Channel, and again from 2017 to 2018 with the moniker Club Mickey Mouse airing on internet social media.
+An upcoming special is being produced for Disney+.

 The character of Mickey Mouse appeared in every show, not only in vintage cartoons originally made for theatrical release, but also in the opening, interstitial, and closing segments made especially for the show.
 In both the vintage cartoons and new animated segments, Mickey was voiced by his creator Walt Disney, who had previously voiced the character theatrically from Steamboat Willie to Fun and Fancy Free.

-Before the TV series
+Before the television series

 The first official theater-based Mickey Mouse Club began on June 29, 1929, at the Fox Dome Theatre in Venice, California, alongside a showing of the Mickey Mouse short The Gallopin' Gaucho.
-This would later expand to other states, including the Fox Theatre in Sheboygan, Wisconsin, on November 30 and the Elsinore Theater in Salem, Oregon, on December 21, with more than 60 other movie theaters hosting clubs across the country by March 31.
+This would later expand to other states, including the Fox Theatre in Sheboygan, Wisconsin, on November 30 and the Elsinore Theater in Salem, Oregon, on December 21, with more than 60 other movie theaters hosting clubs across nationwide by March 31.
 The Club released its first issue of the Official Bulletin of the Mickey Mouse Club on April 15, 1930.
-By 1932, the club had one million members, and in 1933, its first UK club opened at Darlington's Arcade Cinema.
+By 1932, the club had one million members, and in 1933, its first UK/British club opened at Darlington's Arcade Cinema.
 This didn't last long as Disney began to phase out the club in 1935.